jnozzi/cocoadev.com/markdown/AligningDigitsUsingEnSpace.md

 But the en-space in the font I am using is off by one pixel or so � so maybe my assertion is wrong?!?

 P.S.
-I do know that I could change the strings to General/NSAttributedStrings and insert a right-alignment tab-stop and use tabs in the strings, but that's a lot of work I'd prefer to avoid :)
+I do know that I could change the strings to NSAttributedStrings and insert a right-alignment tab-stop and use tabs in the strings, but that's a lot of work I'd prefer to avoid :)

 ----